Introduce yourself and confirm the patient's name and date of birth. Explain the examination, obtain consent and proceed to wash hands.

 Ask the patient about pain and comfort.
 Pain can indicate acute injury or be secondary to pathology.
 However, we primarily ask about pain to avoid hurting the patient and maximise their comfort.
 Next, look for paraphernalia around the bed.
 It is important to look out for walking aids, blood glucose monitors and medication.

 Look for any scarring, rashes, muscle wasting, fasciculation or dyskinesia.
 Wasting and fasciculation can be due to a lower motor neurone (LMN) lesion, and it is most notable usually at the quadriceps femoris and anterior tibialis.
 Dyskinesia (involuntary movements) can be caused by a variety of pathologies including Huntington's disease.

 Look at the shape, size, and general condition of the foot.
-Look for deformities such as hammer toe (a permanently bent toe at the proximal interphalangeal joint), flat foot or pes cavus (high arched foot).
-Charcot-Marie-Tooth disease can result in Charcot foot, in which there will be several mechanical and vascular features resulting in foot deformity.
+Look for deformities such as hammer toe (a permanently bent toe at the proximal interphalangeal joint), flat foot and pes cavus (high arched foot).
+If the foot looks particularly deformed this may be due to neuropathic arthropathy (Charcot joint) a neurovascular complication of multiple neuropathies.